The cost of building an artificial intelligence product like ChatGPT can be hard to measure.

-In some ways, West Des Moines is a relatively efficient place to train a powerful AI system, especially compared to Microsoft's data centers in Arizona which consume far more water for the same computing demand.
+In some ways, West Des Moines is a relatively efficient place to train a powerful AI system, especially compared with Microsoft's data centers in Arizona, which consume far more water for the same computing demand.

 “So if you are developing AI models within Microsoft, then you should schedule your training in Iowa instead of in Arizona," Ren said.
 “In terms of training, there’s no difference.
 In terms of water consumption or energy consumption, there’s a big difference.”

 For much of the year, Iowa's weather is cool enough for Microsoft to use outside air to keep the supercomputer running properly and vent heat out of the building.
 Only when the temperature exceeds 29.3 degrees Celsius (about 85 degrees Fahrenheit) does it withdraw water, the company has said in a public disclosure.